wighawag/hardhat-deploy/README.md

 Instead of specifying the facets to cut out or cut in, which the diamond contract expects, you specify the facets you want to end up having on the deployed contract.

+This declarative approach allow you to focus on what you want instead of how to do it.

 `diamond.deploy` expect the facet as names.
 The names represent contract to be deployed as facet.
 In future version you ll be able to specify deployed contract or artifact object as facet.

 To deploy a contract with 3 facet you can do as follow :